PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 icon: fa-code
 ---

-If you've ever tried to create a PrestaShop theme from scratch you might have noticed it requires quite a large skillset: not only must you know HTML, CSS and Smarty, but you also need to be very familiar with the inner workings of PrestaShop itself: there is a lot of business logic going on in the templates, it is hard to tell apart classes that are used for styling from classes that are used by javascript-powered features, etc.
+If you've ever tried to create a PrestaShop theme from scratch, you might have noticed it requires quite a large skillset: not only must you know HTML, CSS and Smarty, but you also need to be very familiar with the inner workings of PrestaShop itself.
+There is a lot of business logic going on in the templates, it is hard to tell apart classes that are used for styling from classes that are used by javascript-powered features, etc.

-With the Starter Theme project we are starting today we want to re-think the way our themes work so that *anybody with only HTML and CSS skills can create a really cool, feature-complete PrestaShop theme from scratch in just a few days*.
+With the Starter Theme project we are starting today, we want to re-think the way our themes work so that *anybody with only HTML and CSS skills can create a really cool, feature-complete PrestaShop theme from scratch in just a few days*.

 Our goal is to deliver the Starter Theme with PrestaShop 1.7.0.0.
-We will also say goodbye to old default-bootstrap.
+We will also say goodbye to our old default-bootstrap theme.
 It will be replaced with a new theme based on the Starter Theme.

 ## So What's a Starter Theme?